JarnoRFB/epysurv/README.md

     conda activate epysurv-dev
     pip install -r requirements-dev.txt

+To run all tests, simply run

+    pytest

+in the project's root directory.

 If you want to contribute to the documentation, run

     pip install -r requirements-doc.txt